 Apple Trees

 Malus domestica

-M27 is our most dwarfing rootstock, producing a tree.
+M27 is our most dwarfing rootstock, producing a 5' tree.
 M9, and Bud9 dwarf are more typically 6-10' trees.
 These dwarfs are very precocious and require staking or trellising.
 M26 dwarfing rootstock gives an 8-12' tree and can be freestanding if fruit is thinned when young; M7 and M106 semi-dwarf gives a 10-17' tree.
-M111 is a slighter larger semidwarf.
+M111 is a slighter larger semi-dwarf.
 Bud118, an extra hardy Russian rootstock, gives large semi-dwarf tree, similar to M111.
 Antonovka is a standard rootstock for a hardy, full sized tree.

-If we're out of a particular rootstock or size, we will substitute the closest option available unless you request no substitutions.

 See our website for Apple Pollination Chart!